jooyeolkim1990/jooyeolkim1990.github.io/log/2026-04-13-openai-industrial-policy-outreach.md

 - **2026-04-13** — Initial public tracking note posted; inquiry sent to OpenAI policy feedback address.
 - **2026-04-18** — No response received as of 2026-04-18 KST; case remains pending, with the next observation point set after U.S. business hours on 2026-04-20.
+- **2026-04-24** — No response received after multiple U.S. business days; no independent operational trace of the workshop observed; case reclassified as non-response with external non-visibility.